Hepp's bound for Feynman graphs and matroids: phi4 theory

 For completed graphs $H$, the product \eqref{eq:Hepp-product} from a $2$-separation of $H{\setminus}v$ corresponds to a $3$-separation of $H$ \cite[Section~2.5]{Schnetz:Census}.
 So the entry $P_{3,1}\cdot P_{3,1}$ in \autoref{tab:hepp-7loop} corresponds to \autoref{ex:K4-product}.
 The only identities between different completed graphs up to $7$ loops are two dualities, which connect the planar uncompletions of $P_{7,4}$ and $P_{7,7}$, as well as the planar uncompletions of $P_{7,5}$ and $P_{7,10}$.
 The latter duality is shown in \autoref{fig:duality}, where $G=P_{7,5}{\setminus}9$ and $G^{\dual}=P_{7,10}{\setminus}v$ for any $v$ ($P_{7,10}$ is vertex transitive).

 \autoref{tab:hepp-7loop} shows that the Hepp bound is much larger than the period, in fact by several orders of magnitude at higher loop orders (see \autoref{sec:improved-bounds} for improvements).
 Apart from an overall scale, however, the \emph{relative} variations of the Hepp bound follow the period surprisingly closely.
 This is illustrated at $7$ loops in \autoref{fig:hepp-period}.
+To compare different loop orders, we use logarithmic coordinates.
+Recall that $\HeppComp{G}=\Hepp{G}/2$, so we set